-One of the first things to look at when evaluating an insurance program for a design professional is whether they are on a claims made or occurrence policy form.
+One of the first things to look at when evaluating an insurance program for a design professional is whether they are on a claims made vs occurrence policy form.

 Here’s a brief description of the differences (from a/ePronet):